Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (f) Social media?

-Employers are free to screen their employees’ internet profiles and social media activity, provided that such material is publicly available.
+Subject to discrimination considerations, employers are free to screen their employees’ internet profiles and social media activity, provided that such material is publicly available.
 Although material from social media and the Internet constitutes personal data, it is exempt under the Personal Data Protection Act if it is already publicly available.